bdav87/dev-blog-drafts/bulk-variant-form-draft.md

 A bulk order form is generated from the variants.
 The variant ID and the quantity for each variant are tracked in the component state.

-When a shopper adds variants to their cart, the quantity and variant ID are included in the request to the BigCommerce Storefront Cart API.
+When a shopper adds variants to their cart, the variant ID and quantity are included in a request to the BigCommerce Storefront Cart API.
 After the request to the Cart API succeeds, a shopper is redirected to the cart page.

 The shopper completes their purchase, marvelling at how quickly they could buy all those items.